-The cloud height sensor / Lidar based Ceilometer CHM15k series is prepared to work throughout the year and in any climate.
+The LIDAR-based cloud height sensor / ceilometer CHM 15k is prepared to work throughout the year and in any climate

-- Great measuring range up to 15 km (50 000ft), Enhanced multiple cloud layer detection, Simple and eye-safe routine operation, Service-friendly modular device setup, Various data telegrams including raw data
+- Measuring range up to 15 km (50,000 ft), optimized detection of several cloud layers, simple eye-safe operation, service-friendly modular device design, various data telegrams including raw data

 Example of use of the Cloud Height Sensor / Ceilometer CHM 15k

-The lidar based Cloud Height Sensor / Ceilometer CHM 15k is a simple, one-wavelength backscatter lidar.
-Within its operating range of up to 15 kilometers it reliably detects multiple cloud layers, cirrus clouds, and aerosol layers.
-The ceilometer is therefore often used for the following measurable characteristics and events: Cirrus clouds up to 15.000 km height
+The CHM 15k is a simple single-shaft backscatter Lidar cloud height sensor or ceilometer.
+Within its measuring range of up to 15 km, it reliably detects several cloud layers, cirrus clouds and aerosol layers.
+The ceilometer is therefore often used for the following applications and events:

-National and private weather services as well as environmental agencies and national and international airports are among our customers.
+Our clients include public and private weather services, environmental agencies and national and international airports.

 Product variants - Ceilometer CHM 15k „NIMBUS“

 The laser-based cloud height sensor Ceilometer CHM 15k „NIMBUS“ is available in different product variants: